V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 #### Beam Assembly

  * If you already have your strut plates cut, use this as a loose guide.
- * Install the plates loosely at first to get everything aligned then go back and snug them all up.
-Install the plates in this order; front (clamping), bottom, back (with hose guides if using them).
+ * Install the strut plates loosely at first to get everything aligned then go back and snug them all up.
+Install the strut plates in this order; front face (with top and bottom rail clamping), bottom, and sloped back (with the optional vac hose hangers).

 ![!LR3 Fancy Picture](../img/lr3/LR3 (49).jpg){: loading=lazy width="400"}